3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Experiments

 \subsection{Implementation Details}

 In our experimental setup and evaluation, we used the PyRender software \cite{pyrender} for the photo-realistic scene creation and the image rendering process.
-We considered three different environmental scenarios with 1-plant, 3-plants (row), and 9-plants (rectangle) as illustrated in Figs. \ref{fig:1_plant}, \ref{fig:3_plant}, and \ref{fig:9_plant} respectively.
-The data used to create the simulated scenes were real-world reconstructions from artificial corn plants.
-Each plant was given a random rotation around its vertical axis and a scale within 10$\%$ of the original size.
-To emulate different realizations of the noise, we draw a sample $n \sim \pazocal{N}(n;0, 0.005)$, and by starting from the lower levels of the plants, we gradually increased the noise value to the upper levels.
-This created a uniform movement of the plants, that could potentially simulate noise disturbances from the wind.
-It is worth noticing that our formulation can model and work on any type of noise, and the motion noise used here is just for demonstration purposes.
+We considered three different environmental scenarios with 1-plant, 3-plant (row), and 6-plant (rectangle) as illustrated in Fig. \ref{fig:env_scenarios}.
+The data used to create the simulated scenes were real-world corn-plant reconstructions as presented in \cite{datset}.
+Each plant was given a random rotation around its vertical axis and a scale within 10$\%$ of the original size to get a realistic representation of the environment.
+In our setup, we consider the wind as noise which is the most common source in agricultural environments that creates disturbances in the crops.
+To emulate this noise, we considered $L$ levels of the plants and for each level $l \in \{1,\ldots, L\}$ we have applied a noise value $l\times n_{\text{wind}}$ where $n_{\text{wind}} \sim \pazocal{N}(n_{\text{wind}};0, 0.002)$.
+The intuition is that the effect of the wind is more evident in the upper parts of the plants in real-world settings.
+In order to get solutions (i.e. locations and orientations of cameras) that can handle different behaviors of the wind, we considered five distinct realizations of $n_{\text{wind}}$ to create five different noisy environments.
+It is worth noticing that although the present work emphasizes on the wind noise, our formulation in Sec. \ref{sec:probform} can account for other types of noise as well.

 The 3D reconstruction process was conducted with COLMAP \cite{schoenberger2016sfm, schoenberger2016mvs} using the default settings.
 For the RGB camera parameters, we set the $FoV=\frac{\pi}{2}$, $\theta_{match} = \frac{\pi}{4}$, and the rendering resolution at $2000 \cross 1500$.
-The number of cameras $N$ used for the reconstruction process was the \textit{minimum} possible for each one of the three cases to demonstrate the benefits of regenerating 3D areas of interest in noisy environments with a very small budget.
-This \textit{minimum} number of cameras was determined experimentally since, with fewer cameras, COLMAP was unable to offer a reconstruction.
-Specifically, $N$ is set to $N=4,6,6$ for the 1-plant, 3-plants and 9-plants cases respectively.
-As a baseline, we implemented a standard circular camera formation widely used as a brute-force approach for comparison in 3D reconstruction tasks; see e.g., \cite{bacharis2022view}.
+To demonstrate the benefits of reconstructing 3D areas of interest in noisy environments with a very small camera budget, the number of cameras $N$ in our experiments was set to $N=4,6,6$ for the 1-plant, 3-plant, and 6-plant cases respectively.
+This mathematically means that each input vector $\mathbf{z}$ in the optimization method has dimensions $24\times 1$ for 1-plant and $36\times 1$ for the 3-plant and 6-plant cases since each camera is represented as a $6 \times 1$ vector (c.f.
+Sec.
+III).